edertone/TurboCommons/README.md

-# TurboCommons
+# General purpose cross-language development library

-TurboCommons is a general-purpose cross-language development library.
-It aims to provide consistent APIs and behavior for common development operations across multiple programming languages.
+**TurboCommons is a general-purpose cross-language development library.
+It aims to provide consistent APIs and behavior for common development operations across multiple programming languages.**

+Devs around the world do the same things every day with different languages.
+They perform string modifications, validations, data conversions, file operations and more.
+TurboCommons tries to standardize all those common operations so they are performed the same way across all possible languages.

 ## Documentation